Birdo1221/Mirai-Variant/README.md

-:gear: Running the C&C Server ❗
+:gear: C&C Server ❗

 This is just the code for the `Server` and `Client` from a Mirai variant.
 I've had this for about two years.

 ```

- Use it if you must.
+ Use it if your curious.
- To build and configure this, you will need the original source or another variant of Mirai.

- If you're struggling to compile or run either the Controller or Client,
+ If you're struggling to compile or run either the Controller or Client, you might need
+ to build and configure this, with the original source or another variant of Mirai to compile together.

- you will need a basic knowledge of C and simple programming skills for it to work properly.
+ You will need some understanding of C and basic programming knowledge.
- I have not added the full source of this variant as it's similar to the rest in the world.
+ I have not added the full source of this variant as it's similar to the rest that is currently public.
+ This is a working source from last time tested.

 ```

 `
 (Gotta learn somewhere, I guess)
 `
+If you looking for a Better Varient / Type see my
 [ Another Project - Golang Botnet ](https://github.com/Birdo1221/Better-Go-Cnc/)

 :lock: Security Considerations